The Beast may not appear until the end of Split, but this film is shot through with beastly behaviour and ambiguous heroes. SPOILERS

 - Unbreakable, Glass (the other movies in the trilogy)

-- The Visit (same director, how we view madness, horror)
+- The Visit, The Happening (same director, mental health, horror)

 - Identity (multiple personalities, murderers)